 The EUC is proud to offer K-12 teachers a menu of options for their professional development and integration of material on Europe and international affairs into their teaching.
 Join us for our public events, in-person and virtual professional development programs, competitions for students, overseas study tours, and other programs.

-- The Brussels Study Tour is a five-day funded trip in late June to Brussels, Belgium aimed at providing K-14 educators with the opportunity to gain first-hand knowledge and experiences to further their understanding of Europe and the European Union.
-Applications for the 2021 study tour will open in December 2020.
+The Brussels Study Tour is a five-day funded trip in late June to Brussels, Belgium aimed at providing K-14 educators with the opportunity to gain first-hand knowledge and experiences to further their understanding of Europe and the European Union.

 We encourage you to sign up for our K-14 mailing list to learn about upcoming opportunities, events, and deadlines.
 If you are interested in having an EUC-affiliated expert speak in your classroom or have questions or suggestions for K-12 programming, please contact us at firstname.lastname@example.org.